-Figure 1: UCDI-Venture Success Driver Framework
+Figure 1.
+UCDI-Venture Success Driver Framework

-4 APPLYING THE UCDI-VENTURE SUCCESS DRIVERS
+UCDI-VENTURE SUCCESS DRIVERS

-Investigating the relevance of the five drivers in a practical case serves to illustrate the applicability of the UCDI-venture success drivers.
+Investigating the relevance of the five drivers in a practical case serves to illustrate the relevance of the UCDI-venture success drivers.
 Toward a specific UCDI-venture, the idea of an online video sharing community has already been established in the US by YouTube.
 As the development of online video sharing communities in Germany follows the US development only with a time lag, investigating German online video sharing communities enhances the chances not to follow one of the many dead ends of UCDI-ventures (Arthur, 2006).
 In the German market for online video sharing communities, three UCDI-ventures (MyVideo, Sevenload, Clipfish) lead the pack in terms of user number and page views.
-We select one of them, the online video sharing community Clipfish (see Figure 2) to illustrate the UCDI-venture success drivers.
+We select one of them, the online video sharing community Clipfish to illustrate the UCDI-venture success drivers.

-4.1 The Case of Clipfish
+The Case of Clipfish